<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Stay up to date with the latest marketing, sales, and service tips.

-Content Marketers Have These Bad Habits That Kill Lead Nurturing
+Bad Content Marketing Habits That Kill Lead Nurturing

 Content marketers are the boots on the ground, driving results for the marketing strategy.
 But your efforts are only as good as your habits.